The Latest | Mexico votes in historic elections marred by cartel violence and deep division

-Mexicans vote Sunday in historic elections weighing gender, democracy and populism, as they chart the country’s path forward shadowed by cartel violence.
+Mexicans voted Sunday in historic elections weighing gender, democracy and populism, as they chart the country’s path forward shadowed by cartel violence.

 With two women leading the contest, Mexico will likely elect its first female president — a major step in a country long marked by its macho culture.
 The election is also the biggest in the country's history.
 More than 20,000 congressional and local positions are up for grabs, according to the National Electoral Institute.